 Michael Davis teaches courses on the art of the Middle Ages, the arts of Islam, and modern architecture.
 His research centers on French Gothic architecture including Notre-Dame, Paris and the cathedrals of Clermont-Ferrand and Limoges.
 Recently, he has been reconstructing lost buildings in medieval Paris (early video).
 Used in his seminars on Paris, these projects actively engage students in the evaluation of evidence, medieval design techniques, and the use of digital media.

-Five College Senior Lecturer in Film and Video Production
+Five College Senior Lecturer in Film Media Theater; on leave 2020-2021

 Bernadine Mellis teaches video production with an emphasis on documentary and experimental narrative.
 Her own films span political/personal non-fiction and experimental fiction.
 Her documentary, The Forest for the Trees, follows environmentalist Judi Bari’s civil case against the FBI.
 Bernadine also directed The Odyssey, a collaborative, queer adaptation of Homer's epic.
 Bernadine is currently working on two projects: a story about children of the New Left, and a documentary about alternative burial practices.